oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_unroll/README.md

 8   | 2.4 | 9.6
 16  | 4.8 | 19.2

-On an Intel® Programmable Acceleration Card with Intel Arria® 10 GX FPGA, it is reasonable to predict that this program will become memory-bandwidth limited when unroll factor grows from 4 to 8.
+On an Intel® Programmable Acceleration Card with Intel Arria® 10 GX FPGA, it is reasonable to predict that this program will become memory-bandwidth limited when the unroll factor grows from 4 to 8.
 Check this prediction by running the design following the instructions below.

 ## Key Concepts